wizzlern/drupal-service-structure/readme.md

 # More code, less spaghetti

-This code is part of a workshop developed by [Wizzlern](https://wizzlern.nl) for the [DrupalJam](https://drupaljam.nl) 2017.
+This code is part of the Services in Drupal8 workshop developed by [Wizzlern](https://wizzlern.nl) for the [DrupalJam](https://drupaljam.nl) 2017.
 The Dutch annual Drupal gathering.
+The slides can be found at [Slideshare](https://www.slideshare.net/ErikStielstra/drupal-jam-2017-services).

 Prepare for the workshop by **downloading this code** and **setting-up a Drupal 8 site** with the included starter kit.
 This package contains all the code you need for the workshop.

 ### Directory /starter-kit